tedneward/Azgaarnoth/Classes/Druid.md

 You know Druidic, the secret language of druids.
 You can speak the language and use it to leave hidden messages.
 You and others who know this language automatically spot such a message.
 Others spot the message's presence with a successful DC 15 Wisdom (Perception) check but can't decipher it without magic.

 ## Spellcasting
+*1st-level druid feature*

 Drawing on the divine essence of nature itself, you can cast spells to shape that essence to your will.

 ### Cantrips
-At 1st level, you know two cantrips of your choice from the druid spell list.
+You know two cantrips of your choice from the druid spell list.
 You learn additional druid cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Druid table.

-### Cantrip Versatility
-Whenever you gain a level in this class, you can replace one cantrip you learned from this Spellcasting feature with another cantrip from the druid spell list.

 ### Preparing and Casting Spells
 The Druid table shows how many spell slots you have to cast your spells of 1st level and higher.
 To cast one of these druid spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.